Limit Laws for Poincar\'e Recurrence and the Shrinking Target Problem: Introduction

-and $\sum_{k=1}^{n} \EE[Z_k^2] \sim \sigma_n^2$, where $\sim$ denotes asymptotic equivalence.
-The ASIP is a strong asymptotic estimate and implies other limit laws, such as a functional CLT and the law of the iterated logarithm (LIL).
+The ASIP is a strong asymptotic estimate, and basically says that the sum $\sum_{k=1}^{n} \varPhi_k$ can be approximated sufficiently well by Brownian motion.
+As such, one can translate properties of Brownian motion to the sum of observables.
+In particular, the ASIP implies other limit laws, such as the functional CLT and the law of the iterated logarithm (LIL).
+For a demonstration of these implications, and for the first ASIP for dynamical systems, see Philipp and Stout~\cite{philipp-1975-almost}.

-In this paper, we are interested in the case when our underlying space is an m.m.p.s.\ $(X,T,\mu,d)$ and the random variables $X_k$ correspond to observables related to the recurrence or the shrinking target problem.
-The primary purpose of the paper is to establish distributional laws for the recurrence problem; the secondary purpose is to establish \eqref{asip} for the shrinking target problem.

-Our first main result is Theorem~\ref{thm:clt}, which establishes \eqref{clt} for the sequence $(\charfun_{B(x,r_n(x))} (T^{n}x))_n$ for certain implicitly defined $r_n \colon X \to (0,\infty)$ under decay conditions on the measure of the balls $B(x,r_n(x))$.
-The main assumptions include exponential decay of multiple correlations and a thin annuli assumption for $\mu$.
-These properties are satisfied for various expanding and uniformly hyperbolic systems.
-In Theorem~\ref{thm:clt:constant-r}, under the assumption that the variance is well behaved, we show that the observables $(\charfun_{B(x,r_n)} (T^{n}x))_n$ for sequences of scalars $(r_n)$ satisfies a distributional law that is in some sense an \emph{average} of Gaussian distributions.
-In particular in Corollary~\ref{cor:clt:abs}, when $\mu$ is absolutely continuous, we explicitly obtain an expression for the limiting distribution, which involves the density of $\mu$.
-An important ingredient in the proofs of these results is that the shrinking target problem satisfies a CLT, which motivates the secondary purpose of this paper.

-Our third and fourth main results are Theorems~\ref{thm:asip:non-invertible:bounded} and \ref{thm:asip:hyperbolic}, which imply \eqref{asip} for the shrinking target problem for higher dimensional expanding and uniformly hyperbolic systems (stated explicitly in Corollaries~\ref{cor:asip:non-invertible:targets} and \ref{cor:asip:hyperbolic:targets}).
-More precisely, we establish, for $\mu$-a.e.\ $y$, \eqref{asip} for the sequences $(\charfun_{B(y,r_n(y))} \circ T^{n})_n$ and $(\charfun_{B(y,r_n)} \circ T^{n})_n$ for non-invertible systems with a spectral gap and for Axiom~A diffeomorphisms equipped with a Gibbs measure.
-This verifies one of the main assumptions of the results of the preceding paragraph.

-Theorems~\ref{thm:asip:non-invertible:bounded} and \ref{thm:asip:hyperbolic} extend that of Haydn, Nicol, T{\"o}r{\"o}k and Vaienti \cite[Theorem~6.1, Corollary~6.2]{haydn2017Almost} who employ an abstract framework due to Cuny and Merlev\`ede \cite[Theorem~2.3]{cuny2015Strong} (see Theorem~\ref{thm:asip:abstract}), in order to prove \eqref{asip} for non-stationary H{\"o}lder continuous observables on non-invertible and invertible hyperbolic systems, respectively.
-The main drawback of their results is the requirement that the observables have uniformly bounded H{\"o}lder norm, which prevents the application of their results to the shrinking target problem.
-Nevertheless, the proofs of Theorems~\ref{thm:asip:non-invertible:bounded} and \ref{thm:asip:hyperbolic} are modifications of \cite[Theorem~6.1, Corollary~6.2]{haydn2017Almost}.
-By improving their results, we also manage to prove a CLT for the shrinking target problem in the setting of uniformly hyperbolic systems, which hitherto had not been proven.
-We also note that Chen, Yang and Zhang \cite{chen2018Nonstationary} establish \eqref{asip} for non-uniformly hyperbolic systems equipped with the absolutely continuous invariant measure.
-We delay a more in-detail discussion of these results for when we state our results.